sungheeyun/sungheeyun.github.io/_posts/2025-08-16-KST - special music event announcement.markdown

 - **Musical Memory Sharing**: Brief moment for families to share what music means in their homes -->

-### Q&A and Family Sharing (3:40pm ~ 4pm)
+### Q&A and Family Sharing (6:40pm ~ 7pm)

 Open discussion where families can ask questions about music education, cultural preservation, and how to nurture children's artistic interests while maintaining academic excellence—a topic close to many Korean families' hearts.

+### Light Dinner & Cultural Exchange (7pm ~ 7:40pm)

+Enjoy a delicious light dinner featuring Korean and Korean-American fusion dishes while families continue their conversations.
+This relaxed dining atmosphere provides the perfect opportunity for deeper cultural exchange and community building.

-### Closing Ceremony - "A Musical Thanksgiving" (4pm ~ 4:20pm)
+### Closing Ceremony - "A Musical Thanksgiving" (7:40pm ~ 8:00pm)

 A special moment of gratitude combining Korean Chuseok traditions with musical celebration, acknowledging both our heritage and our American community.

-### Extended Family Networking (4:20pm ~ 5:00pm)

-Families continue conversations over refreshments, sharing contact information and potentially forming music appreciation groups or planning visits to upcoming concerts together.

 # Why This Event is Special